-- During mirror lockup, the drive mode will be single shooting regardless of the current drive mode (single or continuous). - If you use the self-timer and mirror lockup, the shot will be taken 2 sec. after the mirror goes up when you press the shutter button completely. - The mirror locks up, and after 30 seconds, it will go back down automatically.
+- During mirror lockup, the drive mode will be single shooting regardless of the current drive mode (single, high-speed continuous, or low-speed continuous). - If you use the self-timer and mirror lockup, the shot will be taken 2 sec. after the mirror goes up when you press the shutter button completely. - The mirror locks up, and after 30 seconds, it will go back down automatically.
 Pressing the shutter button completely again locks up the mirror again. - For mirror lockup shots, using Remote Switch RS-80N3 or Timer Remote Controller TC-80N3 (both optional) is recommended.